pumpkin-py/pumpkin-py/docs/installation/_token.rst

 Go to `Discord Developers page <https://discord.com/developers>`_, click [New Application] and fill the form.

 Then go to the Bot tab and convert your application to bot.
-While you're there, enable both Privileged Gateway Intents (Presence, Server Members), as the bot requires them for some of its functions.
+While you're there, enable all Privileged Gateway Intents (Presence, Server Members, Message Content), as the bot requires them for some of its functions.

 On the top of the page, there is a Token section and a [Copy] button.
 Open your ``.env`` file and put the token in.